 - Take photos of your injuries, and, if possible, the dog that attacked you.

 - Consult a Pittsburgh dog bite injury lawyer before signing anything or talking to any insurance companies.

 If you or a loved one has been bitten by a dog, there may be several types of compensation available.
 Our dog bite lawyers will investigate what happened and want to secure the following damages:

 - Medical bills for hospitalizations, prescription medicines, and surgery

 - Lost wages, if your injuries caused you to miss time from work

 - Future medical expenses and/or lost earning capacity, if you are permanently disabled

 - Pain and suffering, both physical and mental

 No matter where you live in Pennsylvania or Ohio, we will be happy to meet you to discuss your injuries.
 We have handled dog bite cases in Pittsburgh, Erie, New Castle, Indiana, Butler, Altoona, Beaver Falls, Akron, Youngstown, Cleveland, Warren and many other areas across Ohio and Pennsylvania.
-If you or your child has been injured by an animal, it is in your best interest to phone us or email us to speak with an experienced dog bite lawyer today.
+If you or your child has been injured by an animal, it is in your best interest to call us at (800) 777-4081 or email us to speak with an experienced Pittsburgh dog bite lawyer today.